mhendrey/triton-translation-tutorial/Tutorial_1.md

 the `max_batch_size` to be zero, which turns off the dynamic batching feature of Triton Inference Server.
 We will explore that feature in the next tutorial.
-We also take advantage of an optional field, default_model_filename, to use a more descriptive name that contains the code needed to serve this model.
+We also take advantage of an optional field, default_model_filename, to use a more descriptive name than just `model.py` that contains the code needed to serve this model.

 ```
 name: "fasttext-language-identification